Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 2

-For each model, we included users’ unique id and the politician's name as random effects.
+For each model, we included users’ unique IDs and the politician's name as random effects.
 After comparing multiple model specifications using AIC, we also included interaction terms between users’ favorability and familiarity of each politician with the image emotion.
 The omitted reference conditions are image emotion = no image.

-\subsection{Participants:}
+\subsection{Participants}

-In study 2, we recruited a total of 126 (63 Female, 62 male, and one preferred not to say) participants.
+In study 2, we recruited a total of 126 participants.
 The average age of participants was 35 years old.
 81 participants were recruited from Amazon Mechanical Turk and received a 2 dollar incentive.
-The rest of the participants were university students who received either research or extra credits for their participation.
-Per our pre-registration, we excluded responses from 12 participants who showed missing responses (due to unexpected technical difficulties) resulting in 114 accepted responses.
-34 Participants were randomly assigned to the angry condition, 42 participants were assigned to the happy condition, and the remaining 38 were assigned to the no image condition.
+To get closer to our pre-registration target, the rest of the participants were university students who received either research or course credit for their participation.
+Per our pre-registration, we excluded responses from 12 participants with missing responses (due to unexpected technical difficulties) resulting in 114 accepted responses (54 woman, 59 man, and 1 prefer not to say; 87 white, 10 African American, 7 east Asian, 5 Hispanic, 3 Other Asian and 2 middle eastern).
+Participants were highly liberal in regards to social political issues and more balanced in regards to economic issues (See Fig \ref{fig:rq2-political}).
+34 participants were randomly assigned to the angry condition, 42 participants were assigned to the happy condition, and the remaining 38 were assigned to the no image condition.
 Participants took an average of 21 minutes to complete the study.